MAX-P0W3R/Attiny85/README.md

 ## Getting Started
 For people that are new to this I would suggest visiting [Maker.pro](https://maker.pro/arduino/projects/how-to-build-a-rubber-ducky-usb-with-arduino-using-a-digispark-module) for instruction on setting up development environment for Attiny85.

+And the [YouTube](https://youtu.be/piSc3mdsbGY) that goes along with the maker.pro article.

 ## Digispark Attiny85 Specifications

 [Pinout and Configuration info](https://cyberblogspot.com/digispark-attiny85-pinout-and-configuration)